Sexual objectification: Sexual objectification of women

 U.S. promotional models in bikini bottoms and crop tops advertise a car battery brand (top), and female models attract a male customer to a motorcycle brand (bottom).

 The sexual objectification of women involves them being viewed primarily as an object of heteronormative male sexual desire, rather than as a whole person.
 Although opinions differ as to which situations are objectionable, many see the objectification of women taking place in the sexually oriented depictions of women in advertising, art and media, pornography, the occupations of stripping and prostitution, and women being brazenly evaluated or judged sexually or aesthetically in public spaces and events, such as beauty contests.

 Some feminists and psychologists argue that sexual objectification can lead to negative psychological effects including eating disorders, depression and sexual dysfunction, and can give women negative self-images because of the belief that their intelligence and competence are currently not being, nor will ever be, acknowledged by society.
 Sexual objectification of women has also been found to negatively affect women's performance, confidence, and level of position in the workplace.
 How objectification has affected women and society in general is a topic of academic debate, with some saying girls' understanding of the importance of appearance in society may contribute to feelings of fear, shame, and disgust during the transition to womanhood, and others saying that young women are especially susceptible to objectification, as they are often taught that power, respect, and wealth can be derived from one's outward appearance.

 Sexual objectification of men

 Male strippers are an example of the sexual objectification of men.

 General

 Instances where men may be viewed as sexualized can be in advertisements, music videos, films, television shows, beefcake calendars, women's magazines, male strip shows, and clothed female/nude male (CFNM) events.
 Women also purchase and consume pornography.

 Within gay male communities, men are often objectified.
 In 2007 a study found discussing negative effects of objectification was met with considerable resistance in the community.
-The sexual objectification of men of color may force them to play specific roles in sexual encounters that are not necessarily of their own choosing.
+The sexual objectification of men of colour may force them to play specific roles in sexual encounters that are not necessarily of their own choosing.

 Research suggests that the psychological effects of objectification on men are similar to those of women, leading to negative body image among men.